 COLUMBUS, OH: The Ohio Municipal Electric Association (OMEA) recently held elections for the organization’s Board of Directors and Board leadership during the annual OMEA General Membership meeting, which took place in Columbus on Sept.
 22.

 The OMEA is guided by a 16-member Board of Directors, elected by their peers to staggered four-year terms.
 Board seats are held by OMEA member communities.
 The City of Bryan, City of Painesville, City of Tipp City and City of Westerville were elected to four-year terms on the OMEA Board of Directors.

-Additionally, the City of Painesville was elected as ex-officio member of the OMEA Board.
+Additionally, the City of Wapakoneta was elected as an ex-officio member of the OMEA Board.